-Unless the context otherwise requires, words in the singular shall include the plural and words in the plural shall include the singular, and a reference to one gender shall include a reference to the other genders.
+1.5 Unless the context otherwise requires, words in the singular shall include the plural and words in the plural shall include the singular, and a reference to one gender shall include a reference to the other genders.

-Each Statement of Work and Transaction Document signed between the parties forms part of this Agreement and are subject to its terms.
-If there is any inconsistency between the terms of this Agreement on the one hand and any Statement of Work or Transaction Document on the other the terms of the Statement of Work or Transaction Document shall prevail.
+Each Purchase Order signed between the parties forms part of this Agreement and are subject to its terms.
+If there is any inconsistency between the terms of this Agreement on the one hand and any Purchase Order on the other the terms of the Purchase Order shall prevail.

 Implementation Services

-Sword shall use reasonable endeavors to provide the Implementation Services in accordance with each Statement of Work and shall use reasonable endeavors to meet any performance dates specified in a Statement of Work but any dates for performance are estimates only.
+Sword shall use reasonable endeavors to provide the Implementation Services in accordance with each Purchase Order and shall use reasonable endeavors to meet any performance dates specified in a Purchase Order but any dates for performance are estimates only.

 Sword shall: